2023 Virginia Concrete Conference

 Gabriel Arce, PhD, Research Scientist, Virginia Transportation Research Council (VTRC)

-Dr. Arce earned his bachelor’s degree in Civil and Environmental Engineering at the University of New Orleans and his Ph.D. in Engineering Sciences with a concentration in Advanced Materials and Sustainability at Louisiana State University.
-Dr. Arce has more than eight years of experience in the field of advanced concrete materials and has worked in the development and testing of self-healing concrete technologies, the characterization and microstructure evaluation of cementitious materials, and the development, evaluation, and optimization of Engineered Cementitious Composites (ECCs).
-As a result of his research endeavors, Dr. Arce has published more than 30 research articles and holds a patent on the development of ECCs implementing sugarcane bagasse ash.
-Dr. Arce is an associate member of the American Society of Civil Engineers (ASCE) and a member of the American Concrete Institute (ACI) where he is an associate member of the committees 236 on Material Science, 239 on Ultra-High Performance Concrete, and 564 on 3-D Printing with Cementitious Materials.
+Gabriel Arce, PhD, is a Research Scientist at the Virginia Transportation Research Council (VTRC).
+He earned his PhD in Engineering Sciences with a concentration in Advanced Materials and Sustainability at Louisiana State University.
+Dr. Arce has more than eight years of experience in the field of advanced concrete materials and has worked in the development of self-healing concrete technologies, the characterization and microstructure evaluation of cementitious materials, and the advancement of Engineered Cementitious Composites (ECCs).
+Dr. Arce has published more than 30 research articles and holds a patent on the development of ECCs incorporating agricultural waste products.
+Dr. Arce serves as a member of TRB AKM50 Standing Committee on Advanced Concrete Materials and Characterization.
+Furthermore, he is an associate member of ACI committees 236 on Material Science, 239 on Ultra-High Performance Concrete, and 564 on 3-D Printing with Cementitious Materials.
+He is also an associate member of the American Society of Civil Engineers (ASCE).

 Andy Babish, PE, State Materials Engineer, Virginia DOT

 Andy obtained his Bachelor’s degree in Civil Engineering Technology from Bluefield State College and his MSCE from Virginia Tech.
-He has been with VDOT over 22 years with the last 12 years as the State Materials Engineer.
+Andy has been with VDOT over 25 years with the last 15 years as the State Materials Engineer.
 He started as a geotechnical engineer designing deep foundations for bridges within VDOT before moving to Materials where he worked on soft ground improvement methods for major projects.
 Subsequently, he took roles in various District Materials offices before becoming the State Materials Engineer.

 Roger A. Faulkner, PE, Executive Director, Southeast Cement Promotion Association (SCPA)

+Roger is Executive Director of the Southeast Cement Promotion Association, Inc. (SCPA).
 SCPA is a trade association of cement companies in the southeastern United States which promotes cement and concrete infrastructure solutions in the 9-state area of AL, GA, MD, MS, NC, SC, TN, VA and WV.
-Roger has over 40 years of experience in the construction and engineering design industry and has been in his current role since 2011.
+He has over 40 years of experience in the construction and engineering design industry and has been in his current role since 2011.
 He has a Master of Business Administration (MBA) degree from Capital University, a Bachelor of Science in Civil Engineering (BSCE) Degree from The Ohio State University and is a Professional Engineer.

 Andy Johnson, PhD, PE, Pavement Design Engineer, Southeast Cement Promotion Association